mareklonicek/c-_console_micro_web_server/README.md

 ---
 ### <a id="setup-and-installation"></a> 2.
 Setup and Installation

 → Extract the ZIP file on your computer.
-Locate and run the executable file "**sitovka.exe**" (confirm any firewall prompts if necessary).

-→ Locate and run the executable file "**sitovka.exe**" (confirm any firewall prompts if necessary).
+→ Locate and run the executable file **sitovka.exe** (confirm any firewall prompts if necessary).

 ![Screenshot](b.png)